-Apple iPhone 6s – It’s better, faster and stronger then the iPhone 6.
-Upgraded mostly for 4K video and because it was time to speed things up a bit.
+Apple iPhone 6s – Upgraded from the iPhone 6 when this came out for 4K video and because it was time to speed things up a bit.
 Gonna hold off on the iPhone 7 for now, though.

-• Dropbox – I had left the fold for a while, but now I’m back.
+• Dropbox – I had left the fold for a bit (for Google), but now I’m back.
 It’s just so useful I couldn’t stay away.

 • Pixelmator – A great photo editing and cropping/resizing tool I use every day on the Mac.

 • Transmit – The best FTP software available for OS X.

 • Ulysses – Use this every day now for writing pretty much everything except screenplays.
 Works great and syncs seamlessly between the Mac, iPad and iPhone.

 • Leica M6 – I’m shooting mostly film (and black & white in particular) these days.
 Simply put, I prefer the process of it and I find the results more pleasing.
 This camera is wonderful, especially when combined with a great lens like a 50mm Summicron 2.0 or a Zeiss 35mm 2.8.
 I take it pretty much everywhere these days.

 • Nikon FM2n – My other film camera.
 This one’s a tank and I’ll always be a Nikon user.
 Works great with a Nikon 50mm 1.4.

 Kodak Tri-X – A classic for as long as I’ve been alive.